larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderator team to develop procedures and to facilitate their consistent application.

-This memo makes the following changes:
+This memo obsoletes and updates some prior IETF processes, summarized here and described in more detail in {{changes}}:

 - Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;